- Maritime and Admiralty Law

 - Canadian Lawyer Magazine, Canada’s Leading Law Firm Boutiques: Admiralty & Transportation Law,

-Marc is the National Vice-President – Ontario of the Canadian Maritime Law Association, a Past President of the Canadian Transport Lawyers Association and a Past President of the Marine Club.
+In 2017 Marc became the President of the Canadian Maritime Law Association.
+Marc is also a Past President of the Canadian Transport Lawyers Association and a Past President of the Marine Club.
 In addition Marc is an active speaker and participant in the Canadian Board of Marine Underwriters and a member of the Advocates’ Society.
 Marc is also an Adjunct Professor of Admiralty Law at the University of Toronto Law School.

 Outside of his legal practice Marc is an avid Advanced SCUBA diver, having dived throughout the Caribbean, Florida, Hawaii and Micronesia.
 True to form, Marc’s favourite dives are on sunken wrecks.
 Marc lives in Toronto with his wife, Elizabeth.